Andrés Bonifacio: Arrest, trial, and execution

 Bonifacio's party was brought to Naic initially and then to Maragondon, Cavite, where he and Procopio stood trial on May 5, 1897, on charges of sedition and treason against Aguinaldo's government and conspiracy to murder Aguinaldo.
 The jury was composed entirely of Aguinaldo's men and even Bonifacio's defence lawyer himself declared his client's guilt.
 Bonifacio was barred from confronting the state witness on the charge of conspiracy to murder on the grounds that the latter had been killed in battle.
 However, after the trial the witness was seen alive with the prosecutors.

 The Bonifacio brothers were found guilty, despite insufficient evidence, and were recommended to be executed.
 Aguinaldo commuted the sentence to deportation on May 8, 1897, but Pío del Pilar and Mariano Noriel persuaded him to withdraw the order for the sake of preserving unity.
-In this they were seconded by Mamerto Natividád and other bona fide supporters of Aguinaldo.
+In this they were seconded by Mamerto Natividad and other bona fide supporters of Aguinaldo.
 The Bonifacio brothers were executed on May 10, 1897, in the mountains of Maragondon.
 Apolinario Mabini wrote that Bonifacio's death demoralized many rebels from Manila, La Laguna and Batangas who had come to help those in Cavite, and caused them to quit.
 In other areas, Bonifacio's close associates like Emilio Jacinto and Macario Sakay continued the Katipunan and never recognized Aguinaldo's authority.